matadur/flow-db-admin/README.md

 * Fontawesome - e.g. `meteor add fortawesome:fontawesome`

 #### 1. Install ####
-Download to your packages directory and run `meteor add sach:flow-db-admin` then go to `/admin` to start
+Download to your packages directory and run `meteor add matadur:flow-db-admin` then go to `/admin` to start

 #### 2. Config ####
 The simplest possible config with one, 'Posts', collection.